 And finally, we round off with BOLT Crossbows’ the Seeker Crossbow.
 Straight away, we would like to mention this light-duty crossbow, which doesn’t have the powerful impact of many of the other products.
 With that being said, it is absolutely ideal for beginners and new users.

-The arrow firing speed is relatively low at 200 feet per second.
+The arrow firing speed is relatively low at 200 FPS.
 Although it is worth mentioning, this is capable of securing a small game.
 The draw weight stands at 80 pounds.
 Included with the purchase are three aluminum bolts, while the foregrip is also pre-built into the crossbow.

 While it lacks power, there certainly is no such issue with its accuracy.
 The foregrip comes into play here again, providing a good balance, control, and aim.
 Moreover, there are adjustable sights built into the system, which enables the excellent accuracy we just touted.

 It can shoot either plastic or aluminum bolts.
-The former can be fired at 200 feet per second, as we had already mentioned; the latter owing to its heavier weight are launched slower at 160 feet per second.
+The former can be fired at 200 FPS, as we had already mentioned; the latter owing to its heavier weight are launched slower at 160 feet per second.
 Three aluminum bolts, along with a paper target, are included with the purchase.